pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

+---
-CHAPTER VII
+section: Chapter VII

-BOOKS CONTAINING CHARACTERS NOT IN THE ROMAN ALPHABET, TABULAR

-MATTER, DIAGRAMS, AND ILLUSTRATIONS
+title: "Books Containing Characters Not in the Roman Alphabet, Tabular Matter, Diagrams and Illustrations"
+layout: narrative
+---

-Classification of Special Problems
+## Classification of Special Problems

+{% include pagebreak.html canvas=181 %} The analysis of composition costs
-Taevanaly sis OL Composition costs of printed and typescript books has been made on the assumption that the vehicle for the recording or communicating of thought was to be a text consisting of words writ-— ten in the Roman alphabet.
+of printed and typescript books has been made on the assumption that the vehicle for the recording or communicating of thought was to be a text consisting of words written in the Roman alphabet.
 Under those conditions, composition costs follow the number of words.
 Two thousand words cost twice as much as 1000 words.

-There are, however, a number of
-Verrenvor OL vis Situation, each of wiiceh affects the computation of costs in their relation to quality of product.
-These va-— riant ways of presenting thought can be classified as follows:
+There are, however, a number of variants of this situation, each of which affects the computation of costs in their relation to quality of product.
+These variant ways of presenting thought can be classified as follows:

+- proofed to here